swyxio/netlify-plugin-encrypted-files/README.md

 ## How It Works

-This plugin is an unusual one. it has a CLI that works outside of the build bot.
+This plugin is an unusual one: it has a CLI that works outside of the build bot, that you use to encrypt stuff.
+Then, inside the plugin, it runs the decrypt command for you before proceeding with the build.

 The idea is:

 1. while developing, work with your files as normal

 - before committing, run `encrypt secretcontent/**/*.md` (any file matching logic here will do)
-- make sure encrypted files are gitignored
+- make sure files-to-be-encrypted are gitignored
 - `encrypt` will encrypt your files to the `.encrypt` folder with the `NETLIFY_ENCRYPT_KEY` environment variable
 - so you run something like:
   -  `NETLIFY_ENCRYPT_KEY='test' yarn encrypt fixtures/files/secretstuff/**/*.*`
   -  or `NETLIFY_ENCRYPT_KEY='test' /node_modules/.bin/encrypt fixtures/files/secretstuff/**/*.*`
+- check the new `.encrypt` folder into git

 2. while deploying, this plugin runs a `decrypt` before any build and decrypts it with the same env variable
 3. for collaborators, they should run `decrypt` on git pull.